Knowledge is Power for Children with Blindness or Low Vision:

 For students with visual impairments […], these naturally occurring opportunities to gain visual information are not the same as they are for students who are sighted.
 Incidental learning opportunities must be explicitly taught to students with visual impairments through meaningful instruction that includes extra explanations, descriptions, real-world activities, and repeated experiences. (p.
 108)

 Children who are blind do not know about many of the concepts they cannot see unless they are directly taught about the concepts using other sensory information.
-That is, children with visual impairments have a need to be directly taught about many concepts that students with sight learn simply by observing the world around them.
+That is, children with blindness or low vision have a need to be directly taught about many concepts that students with sight learn simply by observing the world around them.
 For topics that are taboo and not talked about freely in polite conversation and concepts that involve things that are not normally or cannot be examined by touch, this is especially challenging.
-This article is intended to draw attention to this challenge of dealing with the lack of incidental learning of everyday concepts related to the human body for children with visual impairments.
-The purpose of this article is to provide the foundation for realistic solutions to this problem in order to empower children with visual impairments with accurate information about their bodies that they can use to keep themselves safe and empowered as they grow.
+This article is intended to draw attention to this challenge of dealing with the lack of incidental learning of everyday concepts related to the human body for children with blindness or low vision.
+The purpose of this article is to provide the foundation for realistic solutions to this problem in order to empower children with blindness or low vision with accurate information about their bodies that they can use to keep themselves safe and empowered as they grow.

 Use Explicit Language and Human-Like Toys to Support the Realistic Conversation